 distribution of containers among the host machines to ensure availability and desired level of performance

-collection of metrics and storage of log data to enable monitoring of health and performance of the system
+collection of metrics and storage of log data to enable monitoring of the health and performance of the system.

-There exist dedicated orchestration tools on the market, which provide a framework for management of containers and their lifecycle at scale.
+There are dedicated orchestration tools on the market, which provide a framework for management of containers and their lifecycle at scale.
 Docker includes Docker Swarm, which is the platform’s own container orchestration tool.
 However, the tool that dominates the market is called Kubernetes (IBM 2022).
-Most leading public cloud providers - Amazon Web Services (AWS), Google Cloud Platform, IBM Cloud and Microsoft Azure - offer managed Kubernetes services.
+Most leading public cloud providers – Amazon Web Services (AWS), Google Cloud Platform, IBM Cloud, and Microsoft Azure – offer managed Kubernetes services.
 The tool, in the broadest terms, helps companies to fully implement and rely on a container-based infrastructure in production.
-As it quite advanced and typically operated by DevOps teams, you are unlikely to use it to manage small-scale projects.
-Nevertheless, if you would like to learn the tool, you can refer to some high-quality external materials: (Burns et al. 2019), or for a more succinct overview with AWS (Krief, 2022).
+As it is quite advanced and typically operated by DevOps teams, you are unlikely to use it to manage small-scale projects.
+Nevertheless, if you would like to learn the tool, you can refer to some high-quality external materials: Burns et al. (2019), or for a more succinct overview with AWS, Krief (2022).

 Containers Networking

 In today’s connected world, it is hard to imagine any device that is not part of the internet network.
-The same applies to data-intensive solutions - they do not operate in isolation, but rather need to communicate with other applications, systems, databases which usually happens over the network.
+The same applies to data-intensive solutions – they do not operate in isolation but rather need to communicate with other applications, systems, and databases, which usually happens over the network.
 In this section, you’ll learn the basics of management of container communication in a network.